 It is unlikely that HACC will close the waiting list for the highest priority applicants or at certain properties.
 Affirmative Fair Housing Marketing and Outreach Procedures

-When the waiting list is open CCHA will conduct affirmative marketing as needed to ensure that the waiting list includes a mix of Applicants with races, ethnic backgrounds, ages and disabilities proportionate to the mix of those groups in the eligible population of its area of operation.
+When the waiting list is open HACC will conduct affirmative marketing as needed to ensure that the waiting list includes a mix of Applicants with races, ethnic backgrounds, ages and disabilities proportionate to the mix of those groups in the eligible population of its area of operation.
 HACC will review the factors regularly to determine the need for and scope of marketing efforts.

 All marketing efforts will include outreach to demographic groups least likely to apply as demonstrated by their proportionate of applications on the waiting list.
-CCHA may designate sites for accepting applications.
-CCHA staff will be available at these sites to assist Applicants in completing the housing application documents.
-If additional applications are required to attain any of the objectives established in this Policy, CCHA will engage in outreach efforts directed toward potential Applicants who might fulfill the need.
+HACC may designate sites for accepting applications.
+HACC staff will be available at these sites to assist Applicants in completing the housing application documents.
+If additional applications are required to attain any of the objectives established in this Policy, HACC will engage in outreach efforts directed toward potential Applicants who might fulfill the need.

 Income Targeting Requirements

-CCHA will ensure that at least 40 percent of Families admitted to public housing in any year have incomes at or below the Federal “extremely low income” limit.
+HACC will ensure that at least 40 percent of Families admitted to public housing in any year have incomes at or below the Federal “extremely low income” limit.
 HUD establishes income limits and revises them annually to ensure that federal rental assistance is provided only to low-income families.
 Except under limited circumstances, the Applicant Family’s Annual Income must not exceed the applicable income limit that HUD establishes and publishes for each county or Metropolitan Statistical Area (MSA) in the country.
 The income limits are based on percentages of the median income of the geographic area for which the limit is established and are adjusted for family size.

 Qualifying for Admission

-It is CCHA’s policy to admit only applicants who can be verified to be qualified according to all the following criteria
+It is HACC’s policy to admit only applicants who can be verified to be qualified according to all the following criteria

 Are a Family, as defined in Section XIII of this policy.